mimeosd/aniketchavan2211/python/Readme.md

 ### Naming a Module

-You can name the module file whatever you like, but it must have the file extension .py
+You can name the module file whatever you like, but it must have the file extension `.py`

-***Re-naming a Module***
+### Re-naming a Module

-You can create an alias when you import a module, by using the as keyword:
+You can create an alias when you import a module, by using the `as` keyword:

 **Example**:

-Create an alias for mymodule called mx:
+Create an alias for `mymodule` called `mx`:
 ```py
 import mymodule as mx